 Admission of International Students

-Applicants whose native language is not English may choose to submit the results of the Cambridge, EIKEN, IELTS, SAT/ACT, TOEFL or an equivalent national examination taken in their home country.
+Applicants whose native language is not English may choose to submit the results of the EIKEN, IELTS, SAT/ACT, TOEFL, Duolingo or an equivalent national examination taken in their home country.
 Information about the TOEFL may be found at www.toefl.org, at local United States embassy or consulate offices, or by writing directly to Test of English as a Foreign Language, Box 899, Princeton, New Jersey 08540, USA.
-Applicants who meet the academic admission requirements and have a test of English score of TOEFL 500/equivalent may be admitted directly into a degree program at the University.
-Applicants who meet the academic admission requirements and have an equivalent score below 500, as well as those who choose not to submit test scores, may be admitted first to the UH Hilo English Language Institute (ELI).
+Applicants who meet the academic admission requirements and have demonstrated English proficiency may be admitted directly into a degree program at the University.
+Applicants who meet the academic admission requirements and have not demonstrated English proficiency, as well as those who choose not to submit test scores, will be admitted first to the UH Hilo English Language Institute (ELI).

-During orientation, at UH Hilo non-native speakers of English take the English Language Placement Assessment and the Writing Placement Assessment.
+During UH Hilo’s New Student Orientation, non-native speakers of English take the English Language Placement Assessment and the Writing Placement Assessment.
 The results guide and inform course selection prior to registration.
 For students admitted to the ELI, the assessment results determine the placement level in English as a Second Language (ESL) courses.
-ELI students are registered in the ESL courses prescribed for them, and, they may enroll in up to two regular University courses with the consent of both the ELI director and the course instructor.
+ELI students are registered in the ESL courses prescribed for them, and may enroll in up to two regular University courses with the consent of both the ELI director and the course instructor.

 The United States government and the State of Hawaiʻi do not grant financial aid to F-1 or J-1 students.
 There are a limited number of UH Hilo institutional scholarships available to international students.
 After enrollment, those who establish a record of academic excellence may be eligible to apply for available institutional aid.
-Students from COFA Pacific island nations are eligible for U.S. federal financial aid.
+Students from Compact of Free Association Pacific Island nations are eligible for U.S. federal financial aid.